- Here’s how you can fix Windows won’t start by using the advanced Recovery Environment options included in the operating system.

 - 8 Nuclear Option: Reinstall Windows on Top of the Existing Installation to Fix Boot Issues

-- 9 Use a Recovery Drive to Reinstall (Recover Windows) If PC Can’t Boot into the Recovery Environment Automatically
+- 9 Use a Recovery Drive to Reinstall (Recover Windows) If PC Can’t Boot into Windows Recovery Environment Automatically

 Why Windows Won’t Start: Possible Causes